 Collaborative Divorce May be Right for You in Cornelius, North Carolina

-Collaborative divorce is becoming more and more popular across the United States and Cornelius and the greater Charlotte region is no exception to this trend.
-Collaborative divorce is an alternative method of resolving issues in a divorce.
+Collaborative divorce is becoming more and more popular across the United States and Cornelius, North Carolina is no exception to this trend.
+Collaborative divorce is an alternative method of resolving issues in a Cornelius divorce.
 The process covers all matters involving the couple’s legal separation including alimony or spousal support, equitable distribution of marital assets, child custody, child support, and alimony or spousal support.
 The statute that governs North Carolina collaborative divorces is Chapter 50 of the North Carolina General Statutes, and is referred to as collaborative law.Cornelius Divorce Attorneys

 Our North Carolina family law attorneys can provide assistance in collaborative law as a method by which you may settle your legal separation and divorce matters.
 Collaborative divorce is a more amicable and peaceful way to address all issues of the legal separation without going through court proceedings.
 In a collaborative divorce process, both spouses are represented separately by their own attorneys who act more as facilitators working toward a mutual goal than litigators fighting an adversary.
 The attorneys agree to represent their clients in the matter only during the collaborative process, meaning, should the matter not be resolved and result in a settlement, the spouses must hire new attorneys to proceed with litigation in North Carolina’s court system.How Collaborative Divorce Works